Cheesy Chicken Enchiladas with Homemade Sauce

 • Add the refried beans, cilantro, and 2 cups of the cheese to the chicken, and stir until it's well mixed.

-• Grease a 8" x 8" glass baking dish.
+• Preheat your oven to 400 degrees and grease an 8" x 8" glass baking dish.

 • Pour 1/2 cup of the sauce into the bottom of the baking dish.